-- b.
-System Examples.
-There are no known examples of this mission type. - c.
-Risk Contours.
+- (2) System Examples.
+There are no known examples of this mission type. - (3) Risk Contours.
 The configuration of risk contours would depend on the mission specifics.
-For example, if an additional source of propulsion is required to achieve orbit, then the contours may be different that those depicted in Figure A15.
+For example, if an additional source of propulsion is required to achieve orbit, then the contours may be different than those depicted in Figure A15.